The season to cuddle is here!

 Winters are the time when your pets need a little extra care.
 If it’s too cold for you, it’s too cold for your dog too.
-In this blog post brought to you by Himalaya Companion Care, we have brought you tips to keep your pets safe in winter.
+In this blog post, we bring you tips to keep your pets safe in winter.

 Winter care tips for your dog

 - Keep your dog indoors as much as possible.
 Even if your dog loves the outdoors and roaming around, it makes good sense to keep him indoors during the winters.
 It is also advisable to put sweaters on dogs with thinner hair like Chihuahuas, Greyhounds, Dachshund or Pugs to guard them against hypothermia.

 - Fleas and ticks are capable of surviving cold weather.
 They may seek out warmer areas in your home or easily transfer themselves onto your dog.